duereg/codetype/src/documents/posts/20120829-cracking-the-coding-interview-javascript-minmax-binary-heap.html.md

 };
 ```

- It's quite a bit more code to delete the top element and reshuffle the list into the correct order.
-With all the extra comparisons there are quite a few places that bugs can sneak into the code.
+ There is more code needed to delete the top element and reshuffle the list into the correct order.
+With all the extra comparisons there are many places where bugs can sneak into the code.
 The source code for the project and the tests are [here](https://github.com/duereg/js-algorithms).